ahmetonat/SOSS-S8-Interactive/README.md

 It is possible to assign the commands from any serial port.
 Using the PC, you can use a terminal emulator, the "SerialPlot" program that is detailed in the SOSS-S8 main page, or even Arduino IDE's "Serial Monitor".
 The communication speed is the same as SOSS-S8: 115200, 8N1.

 You can also send commands from a master microprocessor.
 This brings out the main power of SOSS-S8 Interactive: You can now build a robot, 3D printer etc. that can follow a pre-set trajectory.

+Remember, to build SOSS-S8 Interactive, you only need open source tools.
+[The tool installation and examples are explained in my blog](https://aviatorahmet.blogspot.com/2018/01/programming-stm8s-using-sdcc-and-gnu.html).
+If you do not feel like installing anything, you can simply program the pre-compiled binary file in this repo: `motor.ihx`.

 So, go ahead and upgrade to SOSS-S8 Interactive!
 It is great fun, and backward compatible with SOSS-S8.